pexip/plugin-recording-vbrick/README.md

 This plugin allow the user to have recording the conference in the vBrick platform.
 Once the user click on the recording button, the Vbrick will join to the VMR as a SIP participant and will record the call.

+## How to use

+The host user will see a new button in the toolbar.

 ## Plugin Configuration

 You have to define a configuration file in `public/config.json`.